ShabdVasudeva/Samsung-Music-Port/README.md

 <h2>Credits</h2>

-**all credits to develop this music app is goes to team samsung and Samsung Electronics co ltd.**
+**all credits to develop this music app is goes to developer team samsung and Samsung Electronics co ltd. We Appreciate Their Works 🫡**

 - we just mod this application to make it available to all non-samsung devices.